manuelpagliuca/gpu-cpu-rt-comparison/README.md

-# Ray Tracing in One Weekend with CUDA
+# CUDA Ray Tracer: implementation, comparison and profiling

-This is a project for the GPU COMPUTING course during the A.Y.
-2020/2021 @UNIMI, Milan.
+This is a project for the **GPU COMPUTING** course at the University of MIlan, MsC's in Computer Science, A.Y.
+2020/2021.
+The project I made consists in a comparison made between a CPU implementation of the Ray Tracer and a GPU implementation made it with CUDA.
+For reading the report just click this [link](https://github.com/manuelpagliuca/Ray-Tracer-CUDA/blob/main/GPU_COMPUTING___RAY_TRACER%20.pdf).
+## Compiling

-Compiling : `nvcc main.cu -o rt`
+`nvcc main.cu -o rt`

+## Profiling
-Profiling : `nvprof --metrics achieved_occupancy,inst_executed,inst_fp_32,inst_fp_64,inst_integer,dram_read_throughput,dram_write_throughput,ipc,ipc_instance,sm_efficiency,warp_execution_efficiency ./rt`
+`nvprof --metrics achieved_occupancy,inst_executed,inst_fp_32,inst_fp_64,inst_integer,dram_read_throughput,dram_write_throughput,ipc,ipc_instance,sm_efficiency,warp_execution_efficiency ./rt`

 For other informations about the comparison with the CPU versione of the same scene, check the PDF paper.